-There are lots of ways you can make your home cheaper to run and more comfortable in winter.
-Consider the options below, or book a Scorecard assessment to receive tailored information from one of our expert assessors.
+There are many ways you can make your home cheaper to run and more comfortable in winter.
+Consider the options below, or book a Scorecard assessment to receive information tailored to your home, from one of our expert assessors.

 Quick tips for saving on your heating bills

 - Seal gaps and cracks around doors and windows or use draught excluders (e.g. door snakes).